tailot/taylored/README.md

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m '\''Add some AmazingFeature'\''`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (assuming a LICENSE file exists, if not, state "MIT Licensed").
+This project is licensed under the MIT License - see the LICENSE file for details (assuming a LICENSE file exists, if not, state "MIT Licensed").